john-data-chen/next-dnd-starter-kit/README.md

 - Any member can create tasks
 - Task creator and assignee can edit task
-- Only owner of project and Assigner of task can delete tasks
+- Only owner of project and creator of task can delete tasks
 - Task status: To Do → In Progress → Done

 ## 🔜 Roadmap